whichtom/6.828/assignments/lec2/SOLUTION.md

 So the address of `_start_` is that `0010000c`.

 As I am ssh'ing to my ubuntu box from macos via vagrant: `qemu-nox-gdb` runs with serial console and gdb (see [here](https://pdos.csail.mit.edu/6.828/2010/labguide.html)), and `gdb kernel -iex 'add-auto-load-safe-path /`' fixes a weird problem with it being unable to run the `.gdbinit`.
+Alternatively, `set auto-load safe-path /` could just be added to `~/.gdbinit` to allow the `.gbdinit` in the xv6-public directory to be accessed.

 ```
 $ make qemu-nox-gdb